gameworkersolidarity/website/scripts/README.md

 - `Slug` → Slug
 - `Title` → Title
 - `ByLine` → ByLine
+- `Image` (attachments) → Image (uploads to Media collection, uses first image)
 - `Summary` → Summary (converted to rich text)
 - `Body` → Body (converted to rich text)
 - `Date` → Date
 - `Public` → Public

+### Solidarity Actions - Files
+- `Document` (attachments array) → Document (uploads all attachments to Media collection)

 ## Notes

 - The script uses Payload's Lexical rich text format for rich text fields
-- Relationships are resolved using name/slug lookups with caching
+- Relationships are resolved using Airtable IDs for accurate mapping
+- Files are downloaded from Airtable and uploaded to Payload's Media collection
+- File uploads are cached by URL to avoid duplicates
+- Large files (>10MB) are skipped with a warning
 - HTML tags are stripped from content when converting to rich text
 - Date fields are parsed and converted to ISO format
-- The script checks for existing records to avoid duplicates
+- The script checks for existing records using `airtableId` to avoid duplicates